 After the giraffes we followed the path around the park and visited the other animals and spend some time in the bounce house area.
 Overall we spent about 2 hours exploring.

-Next we headed to All Things Oz museum.
-I love adding surprises to our day trips and we learned about this place on Friday night.
 We were close to the birthplace of L. Frank Baum, the author of The Wizard of Oz, and knew this would be a great stop for us.
 We walked the yellow brick road sidewalk to the museum and took the quick tour of the museum artifacts from the classic story.

 At this point we were ready for lunch.
 We picked up a picnic from the local grocery store(Tops) and then made our way to Green Lake State Park.